 KANSAS CITY 4, MINNESOTA 1 IN KANSAS CITY

-Batting star: Kirby Puckett was 2-for-4 with a double.
+Batting star: Junior Ortiz was 1-for-1 with a double.

-Record: The Twins were 85-55, in first place in the American League West, 8.5 games ahead of Chicago.
+Record: The Twins were 23-25, in fifth place in the American League West, just two percentage points ahead of sixth-place Chicago.
+They trailed first-place Texas by 5.5 games and trailed fourth-place Seattle by two games.